AlexOrlek/ATCG/README.md

 ATCG can be used to 1) calculate ANI and distance metrics using the `compare.py` executable; and 2) visualise pairwise genomic comparisons using the `visualise.py` executable.
 The ATCG `compare.py` pipeline serves a similar purpose to other tools for calculating genome similarities/distances such as [OrthoANI](https://www.ezbiocloud.net/tools/orthoani), [pyani](https://github.com/widdowquinn/pyani), the dnadiff tool from the [MUMmer](https://github.com/mummer4/mummer/blob/master/MANUAL.md) package, and [GGDC](https://www.dsmz.de/services/online-tools/genome-to-genome-distance-calculator-ggdc).
 The ATCG `visualise.py` pipeline is similar to tools such as [Artemis Comparison Tool](https://www.sanger.ac.uk/science/tools/artemis-comparison-tool-act) (ACT).
 Reasons to use ATCG rather than other available tools are detailed in the FAQ sections ([compare.py FAQ](#16-FAQ) and [visualise.py FAQ](#27-FAQ)).

 As input for `compare.py`, ATCG can take nucleotide sequence assemblies in (multi-)[FASTA](https://en.wikipedia.org/wiki/FASTA_format) format (compressed [gzip](https://en.wikipedia.org/wiki/Gzip) FASTAs as well as FASTA input from the [stdin stream](https://en.wikipedia.org/wiki/Standard_streams#Standard_input_(stdin)) can be handled too).
 For details see section [1.1 Input](#11-input).
-As input for `visualise.py`, ATCG requires alignment file(s) containing pairwise alignments (e.g. as output when running `compare.py` with the `--bestblasthits` flag) and a file providing genome sequence lengths (also output by `compare.py`).
+As input for `visualise.py`, ATCG requires alignment file(s) containing pairwise alignments (e.g. the alignment file produced when running `compare.py` with the `--bestblasthits` flag) and a file providing genome sequence lengths (also produced by `compare.py`).
 A file specifying the order in which a set of pairwise comparisons should be visualised must also be provided.
 Optional files include those providing gene annotation data.
 For details, see section [2.1 Input](#21-input).

 ATCG is appropriate if you want to:
 * Compare (genome) sequences in terms of ANI, distance metrics, alignment coverage breadth, and structural similarity.